yfwz100/tank4.fx/README.md

 - the interface-based game framework.
 - the basic game control of the player's tank (movement of the tank body and movement of the barrel).
-- the simple AI which will target at player when possible.
+- the simple AI which will make tank target at player when possible.
 - the script-based (implemented in Nashorn JavaScript) level builder.

 The future plan of the game includes a more intelligent and evolvable AI as well as some interesting levels.